-Contents at UserGuiding (guides, hotspots, checklists, and NPS) can be set to show on a particular page or pages within your web app depending on the page URL.
+Contents at UserGuiding (guides, hotspots, checklists, and surveys) can be set to show on a particular page or pages within your web app, depending on the page URL.

-So when the current page URL matches with the Page Targeting condition of your content, it can start.
+So when the current page URL matches your content's Page Targeting condition, it can start.

 Page Targeting Condition:

-You can find Page Targeting in the Settings Page of contents both in panel.userguiding.com and in Chrome Extension.
+You can find Page Targeting in the Settings Page of contents in panel.userguiding.com and Chrome Extension.

 URL matches regex

 A regular expression (regex) is a codified way of creating a pattern for a string.
 You can choose regex as a rule to create a general matching condition that follows some rules.

 To use a regex, select the regex as your rule and type the expression into the URL field.
 The total URL input will be treated as a regular expression, and the condition for your Target Page URL will be set.